Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \subsubsection{Some offenders do not fully acknowledge their role in the harm}

-Several offenders wanted to use the meeting with victims as a chance to go over what had happened in the harm case and justify their behavior.
+Several offenders wanted to use victim meetings as a chance to justify their behavior.
 Those offenders believed that their victims behaved improperly or had hurt their interests in the first place.
 For example, P20 argued that the supposed victim lied about the situation, and he was wrongfully banned for defending himself.
 He hoped the victim could come to the meeting without preparation so he could challenge her by surprise: \textit{``They'll present the evidence right on the spot so that she doesn't have time to think or lie or really erase any evidence.''} This group of offenders agreed that they should take partial accountability for the harm they caused.
 However, they primarily wanted to use the meeting to hold the other party accountable and/or alleviate their own punishment: \begin{quote}\textit{ ``Why is it I'm being reported and banned after saying one thing, but yet you're not getting any punishments [for saying many]?''(P19) }\end{quote}

-Additionally, as we mentioned in sec.
-5.2, the current moderation systems sometimes did not hold offenders accountable for their actions when it's convenient to use multiple accounts, sometimes anonymously.
+As noted in Sec.
+5.2, the current moderation systems lacks a means to hold offenders who use multiple anonymous accounts accountable for their actions.
 When offenders can conduct harm without receiving any consequence that they care about, participation in restorative justice becomes additional labor instead of an alternative to receiving punishment.
 As P21 said, \textit{``People aren't going to apologize.
 This isn't the real world [\ldots] If you get banned, they'll just go play another game.''}

-In sum, we found one offender in our sample who wanted to repair his relationship with the victim.
-The mindset of most offenders align with punitive justice.
-Offenders who acknowledge their wrong-doings think that they deserve punishment and do not believe that restorative justice can lead to a better outcome; on the other hand, offenders who do not fully acknowledge their wrong-doings want to appropriate the victim-offender conference into a punitive process to hold victims accountable.
-Those views tend to emphasize the consequences the person who cause harm should receive rather than the reparation of harm.
+In sum, we found one offender in our entire sample who wanted to repair his relationship with the victim, but the mindset of most offenders aligns with punitive justice.
+Offenders who acknowledge their wrongdoings think that they deserve punishment and do not believe that restorative justice can lead to a better outcome.
+Those who do not fully acknowledge their wrongdoings want to appropriate the victim-offender conference into a punitive process that holds victims accountable.
+These views reflect offenders' emphasis on the consequences of their actions on themselves rather than on harm reparation.